Enkdress/capital-gains/README.md

 ```

 > [!NOTE]
-> In case you can to modify the input.txt to add your test cases
+> In case you want to modify the input.txt to add your test cases
 > you will need to re build the image

 # Tests